-1 In fact, Luke notes "there were Shepherds living out in the fields nearby, keeping watch over their flocks at night" when an angel said to them, "Today in the town of David a Savior has been born to you" (Lk 2:8,11).
+1 In fact, Luke notes "there were shepherds living out in the fields nearby, keeping watch over their flocks at night" when an angel said to them, "Today in the town of David a Savior has been born to you" (Lk 2:8,11).
 They were in the fields with their flocks at the time that Jesus was born.
-Scholars seem fairly certain that during the era when Christ was born, Shepherds kept their flocks in the fields from the months of March through November.
+Scholars seem fairly certain that during the era when Christ was born, shepherds kept their flocks in the fields from the months of March through November.
 (Kelly, Joseph, The Origins of Christmas, (Liturgical Press 2004) at 57).
 This seasonal indication implies that December 25th would not be the proper date for the actual birth of Christ.

-2 In fact, some dispute whether the New Testament church celebrated any day as more special than another.
+$^{^2}$ In fact, some dispute whether the New Testament church celebrated any day as more special than another.
 There are indications that the Lord's Day (Sunday) was marked as special (1 Cor.
 16:2; Rev. 1:10).
 Beyond that, Paul writes in Romans that, "One man considers one day more sacred than another; another man considers every day alike."
-What those days were, however, Paul does not say.
+Which days were considered "more sacred than another," however, Paul does not say.
+Some scholars would consider this to include days like celebrating Christ's birth.
+Other scholars consider the honoring of certain Jewish holy days more likely.